acchao/PythonSecretSanta/README.txt

 4. Donations to non profit organizations can be requested in lieu of gift
 5. Links to wishlists in profiles (newegg, thinkgeek, amazon, etc)
 6. Profiles should have "interests" and "dislikes"
-7. important to note to factor in intl. shipping
+7. Important to note to factor in intl. shipping.
+Also, often, it's possible to order from a local store (like amazon.co.uk or a local shop) without incurring crazy shipping.
 8.